Adolescent and Young Adult Medicine

 The Division provides capacity building assistance on a variety of adolescent health issues to youth-serving professionals and institutions requesting trainings and tools to better serve and support young people and to create structural changes in their communities.
 The Division also regularly produces webinars and resources on a variety of adolescent and young adult health issues.

 The Leadership Education in Adolescent Health (LEAH) Program, funded by the federal Bureau of Maternal and Child Health, provides interdisciplinary leadership training in adolescent health for five core disciplines including medicine, nursing, nutrition, psychology, and social work.
 The pre- and postdoctoral training prepares health professionals for leadership roles in public health practice and clinical care, research, training, and advocacy with the goal of improving family- and youth-centered, community-based care for adolescents and enhancing the capacity of programs around the country to improve young people's health.
 This program is sponsored by the Health Resources and Services Administration (HRSA), Maternal and Child Health Bureau (MCHB).

 Long term trainees complete a minimum of 300 hours of training over the course of the academic year.
 The program is also recruiting advanced learners of mid-career short-term (<40 hours) and medium-term (40 to 299 hours) trainees each year.
 Stipends are only available to long term trainees.
-The training year runs from October through June and the didactic sessions and interdisciplinary practice clinics are held each Monday.
-In addition, there are 4 required Wednesday Leadership Training on 10/25/17, 11/29/17, 1/24/18, and 2/28/18.
-In addition, all long-term trainees will complete a scholarly project to advance the field of adolescent and young adult health and contribute to the translation of research into practice and policy.
+The training year runs from September through May and the didactic sessions and interdisciplinary practice clinics are held each Monday.
+In addition, all long-term trainees are required to attend 4 Leadership Trainings and will complete a scholarly project to advance the field of adolescent and young adult health and contribute to the translation of research into practice and policy.

 The curriculum consists of nine modules that cover the following areas: